vldbss-2023/lab2-cloud-service-availability/4-optimize-observability-service/README.md

 1. Use Auto Scaler to manage EC2 resources, and ensure that resources are sufficient to support business needs by setting auto scaling policies. https://aws.amazon.com/ec2/autoscaling/

 2. We are making the following changes to vmcluster to improve the availability of our services.
    - Deploy multiple replicas of the same service.
+Checkout the yaml:
      ```
        replicaCount: 2
        # This configuration will start two replicas (pods) of the vminsert service.
        # When one of the pods crashes, the other pod can still provide services
      ```
    - Deploy multiple copies of the same service to different EC2.
+Checkout the yaml:
        ```
        podAntiAffinity:
        #the replicas get the label app.kubernetes.io/name=vminsert.